newenclave/intervals/README.md

 ```

 #### insert

-Insterts nrew interval to the set.
+Insterts new interval to the set.
-It doesn't merge the values if new interval intersect with them.
+It doesn't merge other intervals if new interval intersects with them.

 ```cpp
 usage ival_type = intervals::interval<double>;